Report a traffic light, sign or signal fault

 - An accurate location (including landmarks, house numbers or road junctions)

-- The ID number, usually found on a sticker or painted on the column (if available)
+- The ID number, usually found on a sticker or painted on the column, pole or signal box (if available)

 - A detailed description of the problem (e.g. lights out, collision damage, timing issues).